googlearchive/storage-getting-started-javascript/README.md

    - authuser=0

-   The value shown for the "origin" field is the one you'll want to administer in the JavaScript origins section on the APIs console.
+   The value shown for the "origin" field is the one you'll want to add in the “JavaScript Origins” section in the Developers Console under “APIs & auth” and then “Credentials”.

-  - In the APIs console page "API Access" section replace the `apiKey` with the API Key from "Simple API Access".
+  - In the Developers Console under “APIs & auth”, “Credentials”, scroll down to the "Public API Access" section and replace the apiKey value "YOUR_API_KEY" in index.html with the “API Key” value listed there.
 If you plan on running the sample on localhost then delete any "Referers" so the console displays "Any referer allowed."

   - In index.html, search and replace all strings starting with "YOUR_" with their associated values.
 Also update the variable titled "BUCKET" with your own bucket name to be created.
-The guidelines for bucket naming can be found here: https://developers.google.com/storage/docs/bucketnaming
+The guidelines for bucket naming can be found here: https://developers.google.com/storage/docs/bucketnaming Finally update the variable titled “GROUP” with your own GROUP ID.
+Get this value from the Developers Console.
+Click on the “Cloud Storage” service in the Left column and then select “Project Dashboard”.
+Use one of the Google Cloud Storage IDs listed combined with the prefix “group-”, resulting in a string like:
+'group-0000000000000000000000000000000000000000000000000000000000000000'

 3\.
 Save the changes to index.html.